ghattisu/AC215_Bloodwise/README.md

 Below is an example of a successful GitHub Actions deployment:
 ![Mockup](images/CICD_deployment.png)

+Due to GitHub Actions spending limits, our recent jobs appear as 'failed.'
+All CI/CD tests pass both locally and in GitHub Actions, except for the integration tests which currently fail in GitHub Actions but pass locally.

+#### 2. Unit Tests and Component Workflows ####
-2. **Unit Tests for each components, where code is pushed to the `main` branch** three separate workflow files handle different components of the project:
+When code is pushed to the `main` branch, three separate workflow files handle different components of the project:

 	- `CI_api_service_push.yml`: Handles automated builds, tests, and code quality checks for the api-service component
 	- `CI_scraping_push.yml`: Manages automated builds, tests, and code quality checks for the scraping component
 	- `CI_vector_db_push.yml`: Controls automated builds, tests, and code quality checks for the vector-db component